 Chang Su

-Prior to Emory, I received my Ph.D. training in Biostatistics at Yale School of Public Health, where I was co-advised by Dr. Hongyu Zhao and Dr. Zhou Fan
+Prior to Emory, I received my Ph.D. training in Biostatistics at Yale School of Public Health, where I was fortunately co-advised by Dr. Hongyu Zhao and Dr. Zhou Fan

 I am looking forward to working with students on methodology and analysis projects.
 Feel free to contact me if you are a student interested in single cell genomics and genetics!